Welian95/Energy_Monitor/README.md

 - **Testing and Validation**: Implementing quality assurance tests.
 - **Documentation and Training**: Creating comprehensive documentation.
 - **Warning Systems**:Integration of a warning system for key figures
-- Revised calculation methods: Calculation of weeks and months in analyselayer with dynamic frequencies
+- **Revised calculation methods**: Calculation of weeks and months in analyselayer with dynamic frequencies
-- Revise data mapping:Implement the possibility for calculated datasets in the analyselayer.
+- **Revise data mapping**: Implement the possibility for calculated datasets in the analyselayer.

 ## Installation Guide

 1. Ensure that Python and pip are installed on your machine.
 2. Open the Terminal.